Do you want to buy a little migraine relief gift for your beloved migraineur... or yourself?

 Plus I can crack them on in the middle of the night without having to get out of bed.

 I've often noticed that heat does reduce my anxiety and the pain sometimes.
 But ice always reduces the pain.
-After 20 years now, I depend on ice wraps to help me find instant relief from the initial pain.
+After more than 20 years now, I depend on ice wraps to help me find instant relief from the initial pain.